-Today’s wild and working landscapes are very different than they were 100 years ago.
+Today’s landscapes are very different than they were 100 or even 50 years ago.
 This is the reality we must all work within -- they are different for ranchers and they are different for wildlife.
 Considering increased human population and additional competition for open space, the human created boundary between ‘wild’ and ‘working’ lands has become unsustainable.
-As large predators, such as wolves, depend on the large tracts of land that private ranches provide, co-occurrence of predators and cattle is certain.
+As such, wolves often depend on the large tracts of land that private ranches provide, and co-occurrence of predators and cattle is certain.
 With this reality, we believe in the need to support ranch families in creating resilient, sustainable, and economically viable ranch operations in order to forward healthy lands and biodiverse ecosystems that include wolves and other large carnivores.

-We look forward instead of backwards; towards a transformation of mindset, actions, and activities that will ensure that healthy wild-working landscapes can thrive in the modern world.

-We strive to address the on-going concerns and conflicts both on the ground and socially surrounding large carnivore conservation and ranch sustainability.
-Our vision is long-term and we believe that there are no short-cuts.
+We seek bigger-picture thinking, look forward instead of backwards; towards a transformation of mindset, actions, and activities as we strive to address the on-going concerns and conflicts both on the ground and socially surrounding large carnivore conservation and ranch sustainability.
+The vision is long-term and we believe that there are no short-cuts.
 Thus we recognize that implementation takes significant effort, time, patience, and resources.

-WCPS recognizes that each individual livestock producer and operation needs to make their own decisions as to what level, or individual program components to engage in based on their needs, ability, and desire.
-WCPS is committed to meeting, supporting, and serving people where they are at.
+WC recognizes that each individual rancher and operation needs to make their own decisions as to what level, or individual program components to engage in based on their needs, ability, and desire.
+WC is committed to meeting, supporting, and serving people where they are at.

 Trust and relationships are the foundation for our work.
 We believe that openness of mind and heart are key to finding a better way forward for all involved.